apptension/react-comment-docs/README.md

 // !docs your-field
 ```

-## Add component snippets with docs indluded in VSCODE
+## Add component snippets with docs included in VSCODE
 1. Copy the code from `SNIPPETS.json` file
 2. Open VSCode console using cmd + P then type and select `>Configure User Snippets`
 3. Select `javascriptreact.json` file.
 4. Paste the code from `SNIPPETS.json` file